New recipes and updates

 METHOD

-1. Place an empty large pan over medium heat.
-When hot, pour the mussels in with a splash of water, cover with a lid and steam for a couple of minutes until they open.
+1. Place a large empty pan over medium heat.
+When hot, add the mussels in with a splash of water, cover with a lid and steam for a couple of minutes until they open.
 Take the pan off the heat and leave until the mussels are cool enough to handle.

 2. Prepare a baking tray or ovenproof dish large enough to hold all the mussels on half shells.
 Drizzle the dish with olive oil.

-3. Roughly chop the black pudding and whiz it in a blender or food processor with most of the breadcrumbs, cheese and parsley – leaving a little of each to sprinkle over the dish.
+3. Roughly chop the black pudding and blitz it in a blender or food processor with most of the breadcrumbs, cheese and parsley, leaving a little of each to sprinkle over the finished dish.

 4. Open the mussels (discard the ones that didn’t open when cooking) and place them in half shelves in the baking dish.
-Preheat the grill (or grill fan) to medium.
+Preheat the oven grill to medium.

-5. Spoon the black pudding mix over the mussel shelves; don’t worry if it crumbles around the shells as well.
-Sprinkle with the remaining cheese and breadcrumbs, drizzle with a little more olive oil and grill for 15 minutes until the topping is crisp.
+5. Spoon the black pudding mix over the mussel shelves letting it crumble around the shells as well.
+Sprinkle with the remaining cheese and breadcrumbs, drizzle with a little more olive oil and grill for 10 minutes until the topping is crisp.

 6. Sprinkle with the rest of the parsley and serve.